 Practice vs. Homework

-As you go through this program -- voluntarily, I might add -- please remember that this is designed to be a 40-day practice.
+This is designed to be a 40-day practice.
 A practice, as in a yoga practice.
 Or as in a meditation practice.
 Or practice as in, it doesn't have to be perfect.
 A practice as in the point of doing this is that you are doing it.